jessojacob/skills-communicate-using-markdown/index.md

 var j=10
 ```

-- [x] Did was the git bot asked me
+- [x] Did what the git bot asked me
 - [ ] done with the exercises